Revision

 transmit sealed to the seat of the government of the United States, directed to

-the President of the Congress.
-The President of the Congress shall, in the
+the President of the Senate.
+The President of the Senate shall, in the presence

-the President, if such number be a majority of the whole number of electors
+President, shall be the President, if such number be a majority of the whole

-appointed; and if no person have such majority, then from the persons having
+number of electors appointed; and if no person have such majority, then from

-the highest numbers not exceeding three on the list of those voted for as
+the persons having the highest numbers not exceeding three on the list of those

 3. The